ircv3/ircv3-specifications/core/message-tags-3.3.md

 ---

-A TAGMSG event sent by a client with the `+example-client-tag` client-only tag:
+A `TAGMSG` sent by a client with the `+example-client-tag` client-only tag:

     C: @+example-client-tag=example-value TAGMSG #channel

 ---

-A TAGMSG event sent by a client to channel ops with a client-only tag and `STATUSMSG` prefix:
+A `TAGMSG` sent by a client to channel ops with a client-only tag and `STATUSMSG` prefix:

     C: @+example-client-tag=example-value TAGMSG @#channel

 ---

-A TAGMSG event sent to a channel with [`labeled-response`](../extensions/labeled-response.html) and client-only tags.
-The event is returned by the server with a [`msgid`](../extensions/message-ids.html) tag via labeled `echo-message` to the originating client and as normal to other clients in the channel.
+A `TAGMSG` sent to a channel with [`labeled-response`](../extensions/labeled-response.html) and client-only tags.
+The message is returned by the server with a [`msgid`](../extensions/message-ids.html) tag via labeled `echo-message` to the originating client and as normal to other clients in the channel.

     C1-S: @label=123;+example-client-tag=example-value TAGMSG #channel
     S-C1: @label=123;msgid=abc;+example-client-tag=example-value :nick!user@example.com TAGMSG #channel